 With such mills a subsequent sifting of the powder is imperative, for the balls chip (particularly those of flint), and the chips produced in the later stage of grinding are not reduced to powder.
 In general the grinding of ores in contact with iron or steel surfaces is objectionable, sometimes quite inadmissible, for it always results in the incorporation of considerable amounts of metallic particles with the sample, and these are especially objectionable in that they are never uniformly distributed.
 Unfortunately the sifting above referred to occasions more or less segregation, hence thorough remixing must supervene under conditions that will permit no entrance of foreign matter.
 This thorough mixing applies to irons and steels as well as to ores.
-The methods of mixing employed are not described in this Circular for the reason that they are in process of evolution.
-No thoroughly satisfactory device for such large samples as those in question has yet been found.
-One of the mixers on the market has been modified in the Bureau so as to be fairly satisfactory, but a machine of an entirely different form is now in process of construction which it is hoped will do quick and thorough work without danger of overheating the sample.
+A mixer, built of two hollow internally enameled, cast-iron cones, bolted together at their bases and turning about a hollow axle at right-angles to their common axis, has been devised at the Bureau and is used for mixing metal samples.
+A blast of air may be directed through the axle, if desired.